 Stone Energy received a going concern uncertainty opinion from the auditors in 2015 and a clean opinion in 2014.
 The doubt is raised in red:

 The redline reads: "The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 2 to the financial statements, the Company could exceed the Consolidated Funded Debt to consolidated EBITDA financial ratio covenant set forth in its bank credit facility at the end of the first quarter of 2016, which would require the Company to seek a waiver or amendment from its bank lenders.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters also are described in Note 2.
 The consolidated financial statements do not include any adjustments that may result from the outcome of this uncertainty."

 They mention this total debt-to-EBITDA in their 2015 10-K. Here is the trend:

-In fact, the EBITDA-versus-Total Debt was looking bad already in 2014, during which time they received a clean opinion.
+In fact, the EBITDA-versus-Total Debt was already looking bad in 2014, during which time Stone Energy received a clean opinion.

-So it’s clear that by time the auditors report an issue, the financial trouble already incredibly obvious, and it’s too late for investors or analysts.
-By looking at the ratios themselves, any financial data user can see declining trends well in advance of the auditor opinion and may provide insights before the auditors raise the red flag.
+So it’s clear that financial data can be an extremely valuable tool for uncovering red flags far in advance of devastating financial trouble.
+Once a problem becomes incredibly obvious, it’s too late for investors or analysts.
+By looking at historical financial data and the ratios themselves, declining trends can be identified much sooner to provide insights before the auditors raise the red flag.